goharbor/harbor/docs/installation_guide_ova.md

 Harbor uses HTTPS for secure communication by default.
 A self-signed certificate is generated at first boot based on its FQDN (Fully Qualified Domain Name) or IP address.
 A Docker client or a VCH (Virtual Container Host) needs to trust the certificate of Harbor's CA (Certificate Authority) in order to interact with Harbor.

 Harbor always tries to generate a self-signed certificate based on its FQDN.
 Therefore, its IP address must have a FQDN associated with it in the DNS server.
 If Harbor cannot resolve its IP address to a FQDN, it generates the self-signed certificate using its IP address.
 In this case, Harbor can only be accessed by IP address.
-When Harbor's IP address or FQDN is changed, the self-signed certificate will be re-generated.
+When Harbor's IP address or FQDN is changed, the self-signed certificate will be re-generated after a reboot.

 Harbor's self-generated certificate can be replaced by supplying a certificate signed by other CAs in OVA's settings.